 All parking on campus is by permit only.
 Prior to a vehicle being parked in a restricted area, a temporary parking permit must be secured from the Public Safety Office when using a vehicle other than that equipped with a regular parking permit, or being used by a visitor.

 All vehicles parked on the grounds of Nassau Community College must have a properly displayed vehicle identification decal.
 This decal is to be placed on the rear most driver’s side window of the vehicle.
 This decal may be used to park in lots on campus that do not require Faculty/Staff permits, handicap permits, special permits, etc. Vehicles parked on campus without a valid vehicle identification decal are subject to fine and/or tow away.
-They may be obtained on line at the following link: https://www.credentialsops.com/CGI-BIN/gacgiord.pgm?ALUMPP002873
+They may be obtained on line at: https://www.credentialsops.com/CGI-BIN/gacgiord.pgm?ALUMPP002873

 The Campus Safety Act requires colleges to report hate crimes in this publication.
 For reporting purposes, a hate crime occurs when an individual is intentionally victimized because of his or her actual or perceived race, gender, religion, ethnicity, sexual orientation, or disability.